LearnPress/learnpress/readme.txt

 ~ Fixed error get_image() return bool not string on the file \templates\loop\course\thumbnail.php ~ Modify description for the function 'External Link' ~ Fixed LP_Datetime error with date = '0000-00-00 00:00:00'
+~ Fixed not show number Duration of Lession when translate text

 = 3.2.7.2 =
 ~ Fixed email setting not save tag html